 Definition

 SIGHASH_ANYPREVOUT (APO), specified in BIP 118 and formerly known as SIGHASH_NOINPUT, is a proposed Taproot signature mode.
-A standard signature commits to the specific previous output (UTXO) being spent.
+A standard signature commits to the specific previous output (UTXO) being spent, binding it to one coin and one coin only.
 An ANYPREVOUT signature omits that commitment, so the same signature can later be rebound to any other output that shares the matching script.
-APO is a proposed soft fork and is not active on Bitcoin mainnet, though it has been deployed on test networks such as Signet for experimentation.
+To be clear about status: APO is a proposed soft fork, not active on Bitcoin mainnet, though it has been deployed on test networks such as Signet so developers can experiment with the constructions it enables.

 Two modes

-BIP 118 defines two related sighash flags.
-SIGHASH_ANYPREVOUT still commits to the spent output's script (its scriptPubKey and tapleaf), so it binds to outputs using that script but not to a particular UTXO.
+BIP 118 defines two related sighash flags with different degrees of looseness.
+SIGHASH_ANYPREVOUT still commits to the spent output's script — its scriptPubKey and the tapleaf being used — so a signature binds to outputs using that script but not to any particular UTXO.
 SIGHASH_ANYPREVOUTANYSCRIPT is broader, committing to even less, which makes a signature reusable across a wider set of outputs.
+Both rely on the Schnorr signatures introduced by Taproot, which is why APO is framed as a Taproot-era proposal rather than something retrofittable onto older output types.

 Primary use case: eltoo